 What’s more, I have seen, through several change initiatives, when you take people on the journey and involve them in decision making that affects them in some way — people appreciate it.
 Despite knowing that the outcomes would affect their jobs or anything else, they feel supported and remain supportive.
 Of course, being genuinely concerned goes without saying.

 Take people on the journey and involve them in decision making that affects them.
 It is not only humane, but also a prudent behaviour.

 Here the bottom line is — when working with emerging technologies, sanity is the key!
-Reasonable and rational behaviour is important as these technologies can only work properly when understood and accepted by users.
+Reasonable and rational behaviour is essential as these technologies can only work correctly when understood and accepted by users.